Manuscript preparation instructions

 COPYRIGHT AND LICENCE

 Upon receipt of accepted manuscripts at Oxford Journals authors will be required to complete an online copyright licence to publish form.
 Please note that by submitting an article for publication you confirm that you are the corresponding/submitting author and that Oxford University Press ("OUP") may retain your email address for the purpose of communicating with you about the article.
 You agree to notify OUP immediately if your details change.
 If your article is accepted for publication OUP will contact you using the email address you have used in the registration process.
 Please note that OUP does not retain copies of rejected articles.

 Work submitted for publication must be original, previously unpublished, and not under consideration for publication elsewhere.
 If previously published figures, tables, or parts of text are to be included, the copyright-holder’s permission must have been obtained prior to submission.
 For more information on how to obtain permissions, please consult Rights and Permissions.

 EJCTS authors have the option to publish their paper under the Oxford Open initiative; whereby, for a charge, their paper will be made freely available online immediately upon publication.
 After your manuscript is accepted the corresponding author will be required to accept a mandatory licence to publish agreement.
 As part of the licensing process you will be asked to indicate whether or not you wish to pay for open access.
 If you do not select the open access option, your paper will be published with standard subscription-based access and you will not be charged.

 Oxford Open articles are published under Creative Commons licences.
-Authors publishing in Journal of Antitrust Enforcement can use the following Creative Commons licence for their articles:
+Authors publishing in European Journal Of Cardio-Thoracic Surgery can use the following Creative Commons licence for their articles:

 • Creative Commons Non-Commercial licence (CC-BY-NC)